 - The appropriate fee as set out below

-When we receive the declaration, we will check the application form and map against the Definitive Map and if any amendments need to be made we will contact the applicant.
+When we receive the declaration, we will provide you with our bank details to enable you to pay our fee.
+Once payment has been confirmed, we will check the application form and map against the Definitive Map and if any amendments need to be made we will contact the applicant.
 If no amendments are needed, we will tell the applicant the date that the declaration will be due for renewal and details of the deposit will be added to the Statement and Declaration Register and the hard copy register.

 It is the landowner's (or their successors in title's) responsibility to ensure that they submit a declaration every 20 years to keep the deposit effective.
 The County Council will not remind landowners when declarations need to be renewed.